Year One Curriculum Letter - Terms One and Two 2021

 A brief description of the Year 1 curriculum follows.
 However, please note that our assessments guide our planning and teaching for the class so some pupils may require further support with the Reception objectives before they can successfully access the Year 1 curriculum, whereas others will need extending and challenging.

 English - Our Literacy texts include stories with familiar settings and those with predictable and patterned language.

-Topic- In History we will be learning about ‘Castles’ and exploring the wonderful castles we have around us.
+History- We will be learning about ‘Knights & Castles’ and exploring the wonderful castles we have around us.
 This will also be linked to our school trip, where the children will have the opportunity to visit one of these.
 We will also be learning key events such as ‘Bonfire night’ and ‘Remembrance Day’ and the key issue and events behind these.

 As you can appreciate, rehearsing and preparing for the Christmas play does take up a considerable amount of time in Term 2 but does provide great opportunities for the pupils speaking, listening and singing skills to be put into practice.

 Thank you very much for all your support so far.
 We very much look forward to working with you and your children this year.

 Miss Dargie and Mrs Hilden